 These programs are designed to appeal to the avocational and special interests of adults in our community.
-Classes include cake decorating, painting, photography, pottery, sewing, stained glass, and other topics.
+Classes include dance, yoga, guitar, calligraphy, painting, photography, sewing, stained glass, and other topics.
 The community services program also sponsors various special events.